• Skip to main content

 How to minimize tax debts after someone dies

 Ideally, you should be proactive – consult with an estate attorney.
-They can give you strategies for minimizing estate and income taxes.
+They can offer strategies to minimize estate and income taxes.

 FAQs About IRS Debt After Death

-What if my deceased parent owes taxes with no estate?
+What happens if a deceased person owes taxes and there is no money?

 Get Help With a Deceased Person’s Tax Issues